 Click below to schedule an appointment.
 We hope to serve you soon!

-South Gables Dental is closed until Fri., May 8, for routine care, but we are available for dental emergencies.
-Please call 305-665-1263 to schedule.
+South Gables Dental has reopened!
+Call 305-665-1263 to schedule your appointment.
 Learn more about COVID-19 safety precautions by clicking the link to the right.